Cooks with Soul

 • Experiment with Grits: Try adding grated cheese or even a dollop of cream cheese to the grits for added richness and flavor.

-What to serve with Fish and Grits
+What to Serve with Salmon and Grits

 Fish and grits make a delicious and hearty dish, and there are various sides that complement this meal well.
 Here are some ideas: